xtermjs/xterm.js/addons/xterm-addon-image/README.md

 By default the addon will show a placeholder pattern for evicted images that are still part of the terminal (e.g. in the scrollback).
 The pattern can be deactivated by toggling `showPlaceholder`.

+### Image Data Retrieval

+The addon provides the following API endpoints to retrieve raw image data as canvas:

+- `getImageAtBufferCell(x: number, y: number): HTMLCanvasElement | undefined`
+  Returns the canvas containing the original image data (not resized) at the given buffer position.
+  The buffer position is the 0-based absolute index (including scrollback at top).

+- `extractTileAtBufferCell(x: number, y: number): HTMLCanvasElement | undefined`
+  Returns a canvas containing the actual single tile image data (maybe resized) at the given buffer position.
+  The buffer position is the 0-based absolute index (including scrollback at top).
+  Note that the canvas gets created and data copied over for every call, thus it is not suitable for performance critical actions.